salsal97/birthday-bingo/README.md

 3. Save all three files!

 ## Song Bingo
 Friends will choose songs for the birthday boy/girl to guess.
-The birthday boy/girl can share their screen and guess the person who chose the song for them, and unlock the final [prize](#Configuring-the-prize) once they BINGO!
+The birthday boy/girl can share their screen and guess the person who chose the song for them, and unlock the final [prize](#Configuring-the-prize) once they BINGO!<br/>
 eg: birthday-bingo.azurewebsites.net

 ### Steps to configure: